• Skip to primary navigation

 How to Crochet a Puff Stitch

 The puff stitches used in this beret are fun and quick.
-The following photos show how to crochet the puff stitch, how to increase, and how to decrease.
+The following photos will help you learn how to crochet the puff stitch, how to increase, and how to decrease.

 Puff Stitch: [Yarn over, insert hook in the chain space, yarn over and pull up a loop] twice in the same space, yarn over and pull through all 5 loops on hook, ch 1 to close puff.